-If you selected an authentication algorithm using the above command, you need to provide a password, otherwise you will get an error message during validation.
+When you configure an authentication algorithm, you must provide a password, otherwise you will get an error message during validation.
 This command allows you to create or change your password for authentication.

+'''

-snmp-server user <user-instance> privacy-protocol {des | none}
+snmp-server user <user-instance> privacy-protocol {des|none}

+privacy-password <password-value>

+'''

-This command allows you to configure the type of privacy protocol on your switch.
+This command allows you to configure the type of privacy protocol and the privacy password.

 The privacy protocol protects messages from disclosure.
 The options are des (CBC-DES Symmetric Encryption Protocol) or none.
 If you specify des as the privacy protocol, then make sure that you have selected one of the authentication protocols (MD5 or HMAC-SHA-96).
 If you select none as the authentication protocol, you will get an error message.